LBT-CNRS/UnityMol-Releases/README.md

 ## Ressources

- - The website of UnityMol is here: http://www.baaden.ibpc.fr/umol/
+ - The website of UnityMol is here: http://unitymol.sourceforge.net
  - a tutorial can be found here: https://nezix.github.io/
  - UnityMol provides a Python API to access functions from the console.
 The documentation is here: [UMolAPI](UMolAPI.md)

-## Development
+## Features

+### Python console

+This is implemented with IronPython, an interpreter for Python 2.7 in C#.
+You can use most of standard library python modules but not numpy of cython.

+### MDAnalysis selection language

+UnityMol implements an atom selection language,  based on the [MDAnalysis](https://www.mdanalysis.org/) one.
+Please refer to MDAnalysis documentation ([here](https://www.mdanalysis.org/docs/documentation_pages/selections.html)) for a detailed explanation about the language and some examples.

+The language is not fully implemented, also some keywords have been added.

 ### Scripting